-The Château de Ranton is a small fortified castle in the village of Ranton, in the Department of the Vienne.
-It was one of the front-line of fortresses which were built to defend the royal city of Loundun at the beginning of the Hundred Years’ War in 1340-1345.
+The Château de Ranton or Ranton Castle is a small fortified castle in the village of Ranton, south of the Loire in France.
+Ranton was one of the front-line of fortresses which were built to defend the royal city of Loundun at the beginning of the Hundred Years’ War.

 Built in 1340-1345, Ranton Castle was constructed on top of an existing fort by the squire of Ranton, Guillaume de Gourmont who worked for the French king.
 The castle’s main features were impressive towers and ramparts, all protecting access to the underground village – a refuge for locals during raids.

 The castle played its military role defending Loundun during the Hundred Years’ War until 1372, when Ranton became a feudal manor and one of the estates of aristocratic families associated with the Dukes of Anjou.
 The buildings inside the main rampart wall were rebuilt in the 16th century in the Renaissance style, as the home of a series of Protestant families in the French Wars of Religion.

 Ranton Castle escaped destruction both by Cardinal Richelieu in the early 17th century and again in the French Revolution, but was little more than a ruin by the 1940s.